-The plants using CETO technology will have the least visual impact as most of the plant infrastructure and equipment is submerged.
+The plants using CETO technology has the least visual impact as most of the plant infrastructure and equipment is submerged.

-In September 2012, Carnegie unveiled the design for a new CETO 5 unit to be used in the project.
+In September 2012, Carnegie unveiled the design for a new CETO 5 unit used in the project.
 The new design incorporates significant improvements over the previous generation CETO units including CETO 3 and 4.
-The CETO 5 unit has as increased diameter of 11m compared with the 7m diameter of the CETO 3 unit.
-It has a rated capacity of around 240kW which is three times higher than that of CETO 3.
+The CETO 5 unit has a higher diameter of 11m compared with the 7m diameter of the CETO 3 unit.
+It has a rated capacity of around 240kW, which is three times higher than that of CETO 3.

-The project will reduce greenhouse gas emissions of more than 500,000t over its entire life.
-A unique feature of the CETO technology is that it is fully submerged underwater and also attracts marine life.
+The project is expected to reduce greenhouse gas emissions of more than 500,000t over its entire life.
+A unique feature of the CETO technology is that it is fully submerged underwater and attracts marine life.